quad/moxie/README.md

         prefuse73-megachoppedsuite.mp3
         Rihanna feat.
 Jay-Z - Umbrella (Instrumental).mp3

-    Oh jeez, whose list is that?
+    Oh jeez, whose is that?

- 3. Try it out!
+ 3. Test it out...

         $ moxie-test
         http://127.0.0.1:8080/

     Almost perfect!
 Except, that text at the top could be improved.

- 4. Make a `README` file!
+ 4. Make a `README` file:

         $ cat > README
         One Red Mixtape
         Made by [this guy](http://oneredpaperclip.blogspot.com/)!

-    A title!
+    A title.
 And a subtitle!
-Two lines!

     Did I mention you can use [Markdown][md] with the subtitle?
 I probably should have.